 - a.
-Any tenured faculty member of the Department is eligible to serve as Associate Chair. - b.
+Any tenured faculty member of the department is eligible to serve as associate department chair. - b.
 Elections shall occur during the spring semester, providing sufficient time that the dean recommendation be made to the provost no later than March 1.
-The election of the associate chairperson shall not occur in the same year as the election of the chair, except in cases where a vacancy must be filled. - c.
-A candidate for associate chairperson is defined as any individual who is eligible and willing to serve as associate chairperson.

-- d.
-The procedure for electing the associate chairperson is the same as that for the chairperson described in Section VIII.A.1. - 2.
+The election of the associate department chair shall not occur in the same year as the election of the department chair, except in cases where a vacancy must be filled. - c.
+A candidate for associate department chair is defined as any individual who is eligible and willing to serve. - d.
+The procedure for electing the associate department chair is the same as that for the department chair, as described in Section VIII.A.1. - 2.
 Responsibilities and Rights of the Associate Department Chair.
-The associate chair's chief responsibility is to assist the Department Chair in the performance of their duties, as directed by the Chair.
-In addition, the Associate Chair is authorized to act on behalf of the Department Chair whenever the Chair is unavailable to perform the duties of their office.
+The associate department chair's chief responsibility is to assist the department chair in the performance of their duties, as directed by the chair.
+In addition, the associate department chair is authorized to act on behalf of the department chair when they are unavailable to perform the duties of their office.